 If you watch a playback of a dynamic single page application on FullStory, you realize that many things pop in and out of existence.

-Page Insights are smart enough to account for these dynamics and show you what’s relevant to what you are seeing on the page now.
-Click statistics for a non-existent popup won’t be shown when the popup isn’t there.
+Page Insights are smart enough to account for these dynamic states and show you what’s relevant to what you are seeing on the page now.
+Click analytics for a non-existent popup won’t be shown when the popup isn’t there.

 Page Insights are actionable.